-The Free plan lets you sell 10 products, while the Venture plan ups that count to 100 products and you get things like an iPhone management app.
-The Business plan goes up to 2500 products for a wonderful price and you get live chat support.
-Priority support comes along with the Unlimited plan and you can also sell an unlimited amount of products.
+That said, the Ecwid's Free plan lets you sell 10 products, while the Venture plan increases the count to 100 products and you get extras like an iPhone management app.
+The Business plan, on the other hand, goes up to 2500 products for a reasonable price, accompanied by live chat support.
+Priority support, however, is only possible on the Unlimited plan, which also happens to accommodate an unlimited amount of products.

-Ecwid is one of the cheapest solutions on the market.
-You can see that it's actually cheaper than many of the other platforms we've reviewed in the past, so if you're looking for value, this might be the right plugin for you.
+Evidently, Ecwid is one of the cheapest solutions on the market.
+You can see that it's actually cheaper than many of the other platforms we've reviewed in the past.
+So, if you're looking for value, this might be the right plugin for you.

 The Ecwid App Market

 Adding application extensions is a sure fire way to scaling up or customizing your ecommerce site in a reasonable manner.
 And that’s why Ecwid comes with its own App Market, which features a wide range of decent applications for merchants who’d like to expand their functionalities.